proofrock/snapkup/README.md

 `snapkup.exe -d C:\MySnapkupDir restore 0 C:\MyRestoreDir`

-*the destination directory should be empty.*
+*the destination directory must be empty.
+It is also possible to specify a prefix path to select only a part of the file list:*

+`snapkup.exe -d C:\MySnapkupDir restore 0 C:\MyRestoreDir --prefix-path /foo/bar`

 ## Status